mattjones0111/graph-lib/README.md

 # graph-lib
-A library that contains an implementation of k-shortest algorithm
+A library that contains an implementation of k-shortest paths algorithm.